 - Foul odor coming from the mouth, ears or skin

 - Reluctance or difficulty in getting up or going up and down stairs

 - Abnormal vocalization (whining or crying)

-Know which signs indicate an emergency that requires immediate veterinary care and which require veterinary care if they continue for more than a day or two.
-Symptoms that indicate an emergency include the inability to urinate, a bloated hard abdomen, excessive vomiting or diarrhea, seizures, and the inability to stand up.
+Know which signs indicate an emergency that requires immediate veterinary care, and which require veterinary care if they continue for more than a day or two.
+Symptoms that indicate an emergency include the inability to urinate, serious trauma, excessive bleeding, a bloated hard abdomen, excessive vomiting or diarrhea, difficulty breathing or swallowing, seizures, not drinking and the inability to stand up.
 Other less severe signs of illness should be checked by a veterinarian within 24 to 48 hours.